• Skip to primary navigation

 6. Add back the pork chops on top of vegetable mixture, place fresh herbs on top of pork.
 Stir together the balsamic vinegar and sugar, and pour over pork.

-7. Cover Dutch oven and bake in oven for 30 minutes.
-Test the meat with a thermometer and if it registers 140°F., it is done.
+7. Cover Dutch oven and bake in oven for 25-30 minutes, depending on thickness of chop.
+Test the meat with a thermometer and if it registers at least 145°F., it is done.
 Remove to platter and let rest for just a few minutes.

 8. Serve with vegetables, spoon the juices from the Dutch oven over the pork.
 Garnish with optional chopped parsley and shaved parmesan.